Sectional Guide: Understanding Sectional Sofa Configurations

 Popular for their versatility, sectional sofas are composed of two or more finished pieces that come together to create an expansive seating arrangement for three or more people.
 Many sectionals seat 4 to 6 adults, with some seating as many as nine.

 There are few reasons for the component nature of sectionals.
 Some are reconfigurable and customizable, allowing you to build the perfect fit for your space.
 Others, though designed for one set configuration are still more generously sized than standard sofas.
-Crafting them in pieces ensures that they can make it into your home, fitting through doorways, hallways and other tight spaces.

 Available in contemporary, transitional and traditional styles, sectionals continue to gain popularity and offer ideal solutions in space-challenged apartments and expansive homes alike.
 Getting to the bottom of some of the confusing terminology and configuration options can help you find the best seating options for your living room.